Welcome to the World's Most Challenging Jigsaw Puzzle:

 The 3¢ U.S. Imperforate Stamp of 1851-1857 is certainly one of the world's most studied stamps.
 An estimated 362 million copies of this stamp were issued between July 1, 1851 and December 1857.
 Among the many ways to study this stamp, "Plating" is one of the most interesting.
 Plating is the practice of identifying an individual stamp's position on a printing plate.

 Imagine a jigsaw puzzle where all the pieces seem to look the same.
 However, after carefully inspecting your pieces, you see that each piece is different and clearly has its own unique position in the puzzle.
 Then imagine those pieces are not packaged in a pretty little box - instead, you must search throughout the world to find them.
-If you like jigsaw puzzles, you are a prime candidate to plate stamps.
 Finding those pieces and completing that puzzle is the challenge and fun of plating – and plating is likely the most challenging jigsaw puzzle imaginable.

 - Complete Plating of the 2,600 positions of this stamp